awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

   This command returns an option list with recommended node types, number of nodes, and disk utilization for each option\.
 The configurations returned can vary based on the specific input cluster\.
 You can choose one of the returned configurations when you specify the options of the `resize-cluster` CLI command\.
 + *Ceiling on additional nodes* \- Elastic resize has limits on the nodes that you can add to a cluster\.
 For example, a dc2 cluster supports elastic resize up to double the number of nodes\.
 To illustrate, you can add a node to a 4\-node dc2\.8xlarge cluster to make it a five\-node cluster, or add more nodes until you reach eight\.

   With some ra3 node types, you can increase the number of nodes up to four times the existing count\.
 Specifically, suppose that your cluster consists of ra3\.4xlarge or ra3\.16xlarge nodes\.
 You can then use elastic resize to increase the number of nodes in an 8\-node cluster to 32\.
-Or you can pick a value below the limit\. \(Keep in mind in this case that the ability to grow the cluster by 4x depends on the original cluster size\.\)If your cluster has ra3\.xlplus nodes, the limit is double\.
+Or you can pick a value below the limit\. \(Keep in mind that the ability to grow the cluster by 4x depends on the source cluster size\.\) If your cluster has ra3\.xlplus nodes, the limit is double\.

   All ra3 node types support a decrease in the number of nodes to a quarter of the existing count\.
 For example, you can decrease the size of a cluster with ra3\.4xlarge nodes from 12 nodes to 3, or to a number above the minimum\.